 The pixel list data will be a 2-dimensional array (effectively a table) with the following columns: [X, Y, Wavelength, Time Step]; this will be in the third extension of the FITS file.
-For quick-look purposes, the primary extension in the FITS file is a histogram-formatted version of the data as is done for the Levels 2 & 3 data
+For quick-look purposes, the primary extension in the FITS file is a histogram-formatted version of the data as is done for the Levels 2 & 3 data.

-- Extension = 0: The 1024x32 constructed histogram-formatted image (processed, flux calibrated, and resampled); [photons-cm-2-s-1 Å-1] - Extension = 1:1024x32 element image containing the statistical uncertainty associated with extension 0. - Extension = 2: The 1024-element wavelength vector (calibrated wavelength at each pixel; identical for all rows); [Å] - Extension = 3: Table of pixel list data containing the x-position of the event, y-position, wavelength, and time step number. - Extension = 4: Reconstructed count rate data with interval equal to selected hack period (not processed, i.e. identical to Level 2 data)
+- Extension = 0 : The 1024x32 constructed histogram-formatted image (processed, flux calibrated, and resampled); [photons-cm-2-s-1 Å-1] - Extension = 1 : 1024x32 element image containing the statistical uncertainty associated with extension 0. - Extension = 2: The 1024-element wavelength vector (calibrated wavelength at each pixel; identical for all rows); [Å] - Extension = 3: Table of pixel list data containing the x-position of the event, y-position, wavelength, time step number, and ephemeris time (ET). - Extension = 4 : Reconstructed count rate data with interval equal to selected hack period (not processed, i.e. identical to Level 2 data) - Extension = 5 : The 1024x32 histogram calibration image (calibration constant used at each pixel); [cm]